msharp9/DogBreedIdentificationKaggle/README.md

 First attempted just training it straight but loading 10K images is too much to do in memory for my RAM, will need to take advantage of hdf5.
 Also, since I'm joining this challenge late I won't dive deep into fine tuning the models, but do simple top level transfer learning.
 This should help w/ time, especially since I don't have a GPU.

+Trained a very simple model using xception + a simple head on top.
+Just want to see where it gets me.
+Probably don't have time to mess around with it more though.